ietf-wg-ppm/draft-ietf-ppm-dap/draft-pda-protocol.md

 protocol specific, but all protocols have the same basic structure.
 In particular, the protocol is comprised of a sequence of *aggregate requests* from the leader to the helper.
-At the end of this procedure, the leader and helper will have have aggregated a set of valid client inputs.
+At the end of this procedure, the leader and helper will have have aggregated a set of valid client inputs (though not necessarily a complete batch).

 #### Aggregate Request